-The current ITU-R studies estimate that the total spectrum needs for HAPS systems is in the range from 396 MHz to 2 969 MHz for the ground-to-HAPS platform links and in the range from 324 MHz to 1 505 MHz for the HAPS-platform-to-ground links.
-These ranges include the spectrum needs to cover specific applications (e.g. disaster relief missions) and for connectivity applications (e.g. commercial broadband).
+Some ITU-R studies estimated that the total spectrum needs for HAPS systems lie in the range from 396 MHz to 2 969 MHz for the ground-to-HAPS platform links and in the range from 324 MHz to 1 505 MHz for the HAPS-platform-to-ground links.
+These ranges include the spectrum needed to cover specific applications (e.g. disaster relief missions) and for connectivity applications (e.g. commercial broadband).

-The ITU-R studies on spectrum needs for HAPS demonstrate that spectrum requirements for broadband HAPS applications may not be fully accommodated within current HAPS identifications.
-In addition, some of the current HAPS frequency bands have geographical limitations, while common worldwide identifications for HAPS are desirable to improve and harmonize their utilization.
+Before WRC-19, ITU-R studies on the spectrum needs for HAPS had demonstrated that spectrum requirements for broadband HAPS applications may not have been fully accommodated within bands where use for HAPS had been authorized.
+In addition, some of those frequency bands where use for HAPS was authorized had geographical limitations.
+Additionally, studies suggested that worldwide identifications of frequency bands where HAPS could be authorized would be desirable to improve and harmonize their utilization.

 Therefore, at WRC-19, ITU Member States identified additional radio-frequency bands where HAPS systems could operate under specified technical conditions.